Request a callback from the Rap Interiors team

 Unlike an open plan office, the agile office layout consists of different work “zones” rather than banks of desks segregated into departments.
 Employees can choose which zone they want to work in depending on their task, whether that be collaborating with colleagues or working independently in quiet areas.

 London-based sports tech company Hudl embraced agile working several years ago, and its office design layout reflects this.
-The space contains work zones throughout, including an open plan desk area for focused work, multiple Zoom booths, and a laptop lounge.
+The space contains work zones throughout, including an open plan hotdesking area, multiple Zoom booths, bookable meeting spaces, and a laptop lounge.

 The office design is also an important part to Hudl’s flexible working approach, which allows employees to choose between home and the office.
 With a luxury design like this, however, many of Hudl’s employees choose the office over the home environment.